vadistic/tsask/README.md

 ## Why

 - yeah, it's just `ts-node --transpileOnly`
-- refactored from other project, because I thought it's quite cool (even though simple af)
+- refactored from other project, because I thought it's quite cool (even though really simple)
-- keeps `package.json` clean
+- no buy-in, scripts will be just them scripts
-- no buy-in - scripts will be just them scripts
+- helps to keep `scripts/*` / `package.json` clean

 ## Features

 - runs task fns from `scripts/something.task.ts` (file can have multiple tasks)
-- also grabs tasks from monorepo root and this project
+- also grabs tasks from monorepo root
 - can run any `.ts` file with `ts-node`
 - task fns gets project paths as arg
 - colorful logger